lyori6/builtit-resume-builder/docs/public-launch-plan.md

 ---

 ### Latest Engineering Updates (2025-10-19)
+- Intake cards no longer auto-scroll when switching modes, so returning after clearing the workspace leaves you at the top of the page.
+- Gemini key modal now blocks dismissal when no key is stored and the export toolbar lives above the job card, keeping downloads visible during optimization.
+- Trimmed the workspace hero and job description card copy so the new rounded layout stays light while matching the refreshed intake styling.
+- Rebuilt the optimize workspace to mirror the refreshed intake: hero block, pill-style toolbar (Download PDF / Export JSON / Clear workspace + key), rounded action cards, and default-collapsed adjustments.
+- Prompt settings stay tucked behind the hidden modal; documented the control so future UI changes stay aligned without surfacing Gemini copy.
 - Restored the lint baseline by upgrading `eslint-config-next` to match Next 14.2 and tightening TypeScript coverage across `app/page.tsx`, `WorkspaceActions`, and storage helpers.
 - Confirmed the production build succeeds (Next.js type checks) after refining `lib/resume-types.ts` summary handling.
 - Unblocked UX polish work by documenting progressive disclosure and workspace status header refinements under the intake/workspace follow-up sections.
 - Added deterministic `data-testid` hooks and shared Playwright helpers so the intake flow is scriptable without depending on visible copy.
 - Introduced a lightweight `tsx --test` unit suite covering `validateResumeJSON` edge cases and local-storage behavior; prompt builder coverage remains on deck.
 - Replaced the full Playwright regression pack with a single smoke flow that verifies JSON intake + workspace load, keeping the suite fast and reliable.
+- Added an inline Gemini key capture modal for imported resumes so the workspace stays clean; prompt settings remain available behind a hidden modal and are documented for power users.

 ## Phase 0 · Discovery & Alignment
 - [ ] Confirm target personas (ordinary job seeker, founder/advanced) and primary success metrics for public launch.